Faye Dunaway: 1982–1999: Film, television, and theatre work

 In 1982, Dunaway appeared in a television adaptation of Clifford Odets's dramatic play The Country Girl as the wife of a washed-up alcoholic singer played by Dick Van Dyke, whom she later described as "one of the sweetest and funniest men in the world", but admitted "Though it was a valiant effort on all our parts, and there were moments I thought were good and true, the remake fell short of our hopes and certainly of the original.
 But doing it helped remind of that I do love this business of acting, something the Crawford movie had come close to making me forget."
 That same year, she returned to the New York stage with William Alfred's second theatre project for her, The Curse of an Aching Heart.
-In her role she later felt she had been miscast, "It was a little bit too star-heavy with me in it.
+In her role, she later felt she had been miscast, "It was a little bit too star-heavy with me in it.
 The play would have been better with just the simplest of women."
 Despite her mixed feelings about it, her performance earned her good reviews from the critics, with Frank Rich writing for The New York Times that "Miss Dunaway's absence from the theater has not dimmed her stage technique.
 She's usually in command."

-During this time, Dunaway moved to England with her partner Terry O'Neill, whom she married in 1983; being more interested in her married life, only took on work that was convenient for her.
-That same year, she returned to the screen in Michael Winner's period melodrama The Wicked Lady, in which she played an 18th-century highway robber.
+During this time, Dunaway moved to England with her partner Terry O'Neill, whom she married in 1982; being more interested in her married life, she only took on work that was convenient for her.
+That same year, she returned to the screen in Michael Winner's period melodrama The Wicked Lady, in which she played a 17th-century highway robber.
 The film proved to be a critical and commercial failure.
-"Though I loved making The Wicked Lady, in the end it just didn't have the juice it needed to be a hit.
+"Though I loved making The Wicked Lady, in the end, it just didn't have the juice it needed to be a hit.
 It seemed to never quite decide whether to be a farce or a drama, and so it failed by being neither."